remy90/nextjs-turborepo-with-app-directory-starter/README.md

 # Turborepo starter

-This is an official pnpm starter turborepo.
+This is a modified pnpm starter turborepo using nextjs with the experimental app directory.

 ## What's inside?